 Students who plan to stay on after graduation will need to apply for a work visa before their student visa expires.

-If you're applying for a job before you arrive and make it through the first round, apply for your check out our tips on how to ace your virtual interview.
+If you're applying for a job before you arrive and make it through the first round, check out our tips on how to ace your virtual interview.